ncatlab/nlab-content/pages/2/1/0/7/27012/content.md

     }
 \end{imagefromfile}

-Applying this move to all crossings between distinct connected components yields a disjoint union of framed unknots.
-Forming their [[knot sum|connected sum]] via further saddle moves finally yields a single framed unknot.
+Applying this move to all crossings between distinct connected components yields a framed unlink.
+Further forming the [[knot sum|connected sum]] of its connected components as in (eq:ConnectedSumOfFramedUnknots) finally yields a framed unknot.
 \end{proof}

 \begin{theorem}